Cow Green Reservoir

 The reservoir lies within the North Pennines Area of Outstanding Natural Beauty and European Geopark.
 The North Pennines was designated as an AONB in 1988 and became Britain's first European Geopark in 2004.

+Cow Green Dam is 550m in length and 25m high and retains 40,000m litres of water.
+Due to different geology on each side of the River Tees the dam has two distinct construction methods.
+On the west side the dam is an earth embankment built on boulder clay whereas the east side is reinforced concrete, tied directly into the underlying Whin Sill.
 A short distance downstream from the dam is Cauldron Snout waterfall.

 Cow Green Reservoir is also the largest reserve of wild brown trout in the North East.
 Fishing is permitted at the rate of twelve fish per day per person.